 Strategy for Capsule One: Political Theory

 You should start your preparation by reading “Political Theory” by Andrew Heywood.
-Of course, it is a book of foreign writer but it is a very good book for conceptual clarity.
+Of course, it is a book of a foreign writer but it is a very good book for conceptual clarity.
 PSIR subject demands your clarity of concepts for interrelating them with events.
 Read all basics like equality, Rights, Power, Liberty and Democracy etc. very thoroughly.

-Give a patient coverage to the book and read topics mentioned in syllabus of UPSC exam.
+Give a patient coverage to the book and read topics mentioned in the syllabus of UPSC exam.
 Once you cover it successfully, you should give a selective reading to O.P.Gauba.
 This book will be helpful only after finishing Andre Heywood.
 While reading O.P.Gauba, you would feel that it is complementing Heywood.
 At few places, you will find Gauba has covered better.

 Click on Link to Know About Books

 The relevance of Political Ideologies:

 - All government policies are a reflection of political ideology

 - Provides an explanation as well as a description of the political phenomenon of the country

 - Helps in the selection of the political goals and actions for a community

 Political Ideologies by Andrew Heywood is a gift from Heaven.
 Don’t waste your time for looking better book.
 However, you can keep Gandhism to cover in the fourth capsule i.e. Indian Political Thought.